 Coyotes can serve as carriers of this type of heartworm, which is spread among dogs by mosquitoes.

 Coyotes may be a host for the itch or mange mite.
 Female mites can burrow into the skin.
 Coyotes with mange can lose their hair, which can make it difficult for them to control their body temperatures.
 Mange must be extremely severe before it disables a coyote.
 Most coyotes can survive with the disease for a long time.
 Transmission to dogs is possible through direct contact.

-Coyotes can carry dog tapeworm, which can cause hydatid cyst disease in humans.
+Coyotes can carry dog tapeworms, which can cause hydatid cyst disease in humans.

 Laws and Policies

 - Coyotes are classified as predators and have a year-round hunting season.
-A valid license is required.
+A valid hunting license is required.
 See Arizona Game and Fish Department Hunting Regulations

-- State law bans firing a gun within a quarter-mile of an occupied residence or building while taking wildlife, unless you have the owner’s permission.
+- State law bans firing a gun, bow/arrow, or crossbow within a quarter-mile of an occupied residence or building while taking wildlife, unless you have the owner’s permission.

 - Check your local city ordinances, but most ban shooting firearms within city limits.
 Some cities ban using slingshots, BB guns, air guns, or bows.

 - For property damage, refer to ARS 17-239 on wildlife depredation, in addition to Arizona Game and Fish Department Hunting Regulations.